SyedAhmed7860/SyedAhmed7860/SQL Data Cleaning & Query Automation/readme.md

 conn.close()
 This allows smooth data retrieval and scalability for future integration with dashboards.

-📊 Visualizations
+📊 Visualizations (files in /images)
-Chart	Description
+Chart filename	Description
-1️⃣	Total Sales by Region
-2️⃣	Top 10 Clients by Sales
-3️⃣	Sales by Product Category
-4️⃣	Payment Method Distribution
-5️⃣	Monthly Sales Trend
+Monthly Sales Trend.png	Time-series of monthly total sales Payment Method Distribution.png	Share of payment methods used (pie chart) Top 10 Clint s by Total Sales.png	Top 10 clients by revenue Total Sales by Product Category.png	Revenue per product category Total Sales by Region.png	Regional revenue comparison

+⚙️ How to run
+Clone or download the repository.

+Install requirements (see requirements.txt) or run in Colab.

+Open Corporate_Sales_Project.ipynb and run cells sequentially.

-All generated charts are stored in the images/ folder.
+Generated charts are saved to the images/ folder.

 👤 Author
 Syed Ahmed
-📧 Email: syedahmed.sa43@gmail.com
+📧 syedahmed.sa43@gmail.com
-🌐 GitHub: github.com/SyedAhmed7860
+🌐 github.com/SyedAhmed7860
-💼 LinkedIn: linkedin.com/in/syedahmedpro
+💼 linkedin.com/in/syedahmedpro

-⭐ If you like this project, don’t forget to star it on GitHub!

-markdown
-Copy code

----

-## 🔧 Next Step (GitHub Upload)

-1. Go to [GitHub.com](https://github.com) → click **New Repository**
-2. Name it: `Corporate_Sales_Analysis`
-3. Click **Create Repository**
-4. Upload the following:
-   - `Corporate_Sales_Project.ipynb`
-   - `corporate_sales.csv`
-   - `corporate_sales.db`
-   - Entire `images/` folder
-   - `README.md`